 International Business Transactions

-In today’s global economy, even lawyers practicing exclusively in the United States routinely represent clients whose business activities have an international component.
-This course is designed to provide students with an introduction to a variety of legal issues commonly encountered by such clients and their lawyers.
-Topics covered include international sales of goods; international trade law; U.S. import and export regulations; international agency, distribution and franchising arrangements; establishment of foreign investments; investment treaties; corporate social responsibility; international protection of intellectual property; and planning for international business disputes.
-Special classes are devoted to key countries and industries, including China and energy and natural resources.
-Consideration is given to the perspective of each of the actors involved in or impacted by international business transactions, including private companies, governments, and local populations.
+Description: In today’s global economy, even lawyers practicing exclusively in the United States routinely represent clients whose business activities have an international component.
+This course is designed to provide students with an introduction to a variety of legal issues that are commonly encountered by such clients and their lawyers.
+Among the topics covered are international sale of goods transactions; international trade law; import and export regulations; distribution, franchise, and intellectual property licensing agreements; establishment of foreign investments; investment treaties; and enforcement of intellectual property rights.
+Consideration is also given to laws, standards and contractual devices designed to promote corporate social responsibility in global business, as well as mechanisms for enforcing them.